ExCALIBUR-NEPTUNE/NESO/README.md

 version than was used to build all of the dependencies.
 This is especially likely if not using a system compiler.
-You should ensure you are aware of what compilers you have installed and, if necessary, explicitely specify to CMake which you want to use.
+You should ensure you are aware of what compilers you have installed and, if necessary, explicitly specify to CMake which you want to use.

 ### Manually Installing Dependencies